 As companies mature across Southeast Asia, secondary transactions are very important as a means of rewarding early employees and empowering early-stage investors to continue building new enterprises and backing upstart founding teams.

-And with the Southeast Asian internet economy expected to hit $300 billion by 2025, you can bet that many more companies will go public before then, albeit at (possibly) more restrained valuations than we are currently seeing.
+And with the Southeast Asian internet economy expected to hit $300 billion in GMV by 2025, you can bet that many more companies will go public before then, albeit at (possibly) more restrained valuations than we are currently seeing.